For the foreseeable future, we will continue to hold Regional Hub events online.

 If the last 18 months have taught us anything it’s that we as a sector are agile, innovative and will go above and beyond for our students.
 This challenging period of uncertainty has led to many innovations in a variety of industries across a range of sectors.
 As placement practitioners, we have contributed by developing new, alternative and creative solutions to enable our students to gain the vital professional experience they require.
 Across the placements sector there have been countless examples of innovation – none better exemplified than the examples shared by many of our peers in the Advanced HE report on this very topic; https://www.advance-he.ac.uk/knowledge-hub/employability-breaking-mould

-This Regional Hub will give ASET members the opportunity to share and hear about some of these innovations first hand, what worked, what didn’t, lessons learned and the long term impact.
-There will be plenty of opportunity to network and share knowledge with ASET colleagues across your region in breakout room sessions, where we will be considering the following questions:
+The Regional Hub meetings gave ASET members the opportunity to share and hear about some of these innovations first hand, what worked, what didn’t, lessons learned, and the long-term impact.
+There was, as always, plenty of opportunity to network and share knowledge with ASET colleagues in breakout room sessions, where the following questions were considered:

 1. Have you developed an alternative to the Year-long Placement, or Summer Internship?
 If so: